openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/openebs-on-kubernetes-platforms/gke.md

 To install Replicated PV Mayastor using Helm, refer to the [installation steps](../../../../quickstart-guide/installation.md#installation-via-helm) in the Quickstart Guide.

-As a next step verify your installation and do the post installation steps as follows:
+As a next step verify your installation and do the post-installation steps as follows:

 ```
 $ kubectl get pods -n mayastor